chazzka/clanekforest/clanek.md

  - [ ] TODO: tady popíšeme naši isolation servisku

 In our proposed enhancement, we clearly have to deal with this issue.
-The problem is to somehow evaluate the sparseness of the data, differentiating between datapoint being >80 and somehow "far bigger than 80", making the latter on novelty.
+The problem is to somehow evaluate the sparseness of the data, differentiating between datapoint being >80 and somehow "far bigger than 80", making the latter novelty.